 Much to my chagrin, sometimes to my amusement, I get accused of all kinds of hateful things.
-Generally, the writers of these posts haven’t actually taken the time to read what I’ve written: They’re attacking positions I do not take.
+Generally, the writers of these posts haven’t jumped to conclusions and assume that by use of the term “orthorexia” I mean to pathologize eating healthy food.
+They simply haven’t taken to the time to read my post, “What is Orthorexia?”
+But a few are truly mean-spirited.

-But I understand, really.
-It’s not always easy to eat a healthy diet amid the pressure of American society, and people trying to do so may at times feel like an oppressed minority.
-I understand that some of the “slams” really come out of this.
+I understand, really.
+It’s not always easy to eat a healthy diet, and people trying to do so may at times feel like an oppressed minority.
 I sympathize with other issues raised too, such as that the DSM is already too expansive (agreed — and I have never tried to get orthorexia into the DSM), and that the media is running with the term and taking it too far (yes, but that’s what they always do.)

 However, I have to say that I am quite amused by the claims that I’m in the pay of evil agribusiness!
-Gosh, I wish.
-Then I could quite my day job.
 As it happens, I make no money at all from orthorexia.
 My book sells about 12 copies a year, and I get paid exactly $0 from evil agribusiness companies.

 Bill writes: dr. bratman, You are a moron. please go to mickey dee’s and chow down on a few big mac’s and don’t call me in the morning.
 I guess Monsanto’s GMO products, high fructose corn syrup, aspertame, processed sugar and flour are great for us.
 Amazing that they give a PhD in medicine to a fucking imbecile.
 Have a great day and don’t forget to supersize you idiot.